modin-project/modin/README.md

 | `pd.read_<other>` | [✴️](https://modin.readthedocs.io/en/latest/supported_apis/io_supported.html) | [✴️](https://modin.readthedocs.io/en/latest/supported_apis/io_supported.html) |

 </p>
-Some pandas APIs are easier to implement than other, so if something is missing feel free to open an issue!
+Some pandas APIs are easier to implement than others, so if something is missing feel free to open an issue!

 ### More about Modin